 How can the cash bail system be reformed?

 Reforms have been proposed to curb the use of cash bail or eliminate it altogether.
 In February 2021, Illinois became the first state to end the practice across the board.
 Initiatives in cities like Philadelphia have ended the use of cash bail for low-level offenders.
 The move allowed authorities to release over 1,700 people who were awaiting trial; an assessment found no negative impact on recidivism or courtroom appearance rates.
 In fact, the city’s First Judicial District reported record-high appearance rates.

 New York City instituted an alternative-to-bail project in 2016, called the Supervised Release Program.
 It gives judges the discretion to release defendants unable to afford bail, under the condition that they periodically meet with social workers and complete regular phone check-ins.
 By March 2019, the program had delivered an 88 percent court appearance outcome, comparable to results of a defendant being released on their own recognizance or bail.

-At the state level, New Jersey effectively eliminated mandatory cash bail in 2017, and defendents now have the presumption of release.
+Elsewhere at the state level, New Jersey effectively eliminated mandatory cash bail in 2017, and defendants now have the presumption of release.
 The reforms determine whether someone has to pay cash bail by calculating the risk of recidivism based on a computerized algorithm.
 Although algorithms can be problematic because they can serve to reinforce the many biases that are present in society in general and the criminal justice system in particular, this program has been a success.
 Since its application, the number of people held in pretrial detention decreased by 67 percent.